eth-educators/ethstaker-guides/alerting.md

 $ sudo nano /etc/alertmanager/alertmanager.yml
 ```

-Paste the following into the file taking care to **replace the placeholder healthchecks.io ping url by your real ping url** that you created earlier with the added `/fail` at the end.
+Paste the following into the file taking care to **replace the placeholder PagerDuty API key by your real API key** created in the *Setup an account on PagerDuty* section above (the `<` and `>` characters at the start and at the end of the placeholder should be removed).
 Exit and save the file.

 ```yaml
 route: